-Introduction: Play Mp3s on Older Home Stereo
+Introduction: Using an Automotive Stereo to Play Mp3s on Older Home Stereo

 Playing mp3 files on home stereo